DevCycleHQ/test-harness/docs/LOCAL.md

 Ensure you have the [go-server-sdk](https://github.com/DevCycleHQ/go-server-sdk) repository cloned in the same parent directory as the `test-harness` repository.

-Add this line to the bottom of the `go.mod` file in `proxies/go`:
+Create a `go.work` file in the `<test-harness directory>/proxies/go` directory that will override the dependency on the SDK to point to your local copy:
 ```
-replace github.com/devcyclehq/go-server-sdk/v2 => ../../../go-server-sdk
+cd proxies/go
+go work init .
+go work edit -replace github.com/devcyclehq/go-server-sdk/v2=../../../go-server-sdk
 ```
+This assumes your local SDK is in a directory called `go-server-sdk` located next to the top-level test harness directory.
+Adjust the path as needed.

-Run `go mod tidy` in the same directory
+Run `go mod tidy` in the same directory to resolve any changed dependencies from your local copy.

 Follow the same numbered steps as above for NodeJS, substituting `go` for `nodejs` in the environment variables and shell commands.